 Do You Need to be Athletic to Play Tennis?

 Good athletes have the ability to pick up sports more quickly, and tennis is no exception.
 However, it’s less important in tennis than in many other sports.
 Those who are less naturally athletic can still excel in tennis if they are willing to work hard and practice regularly.

 While athleticism is not an absolute requirement, good conditioning and mobility can be important factors in your development as a player.
 Try to work on your conditioning as much as possible both on and off the tennis court.
-Jogging, plyometrics and other types of tennis conditioning exercises can help.
+Jogging, plyometrics, and other types of tennis conditioning exercises can help.

-Mobility can be developed playing tennis regularly, but if you play other sports such as soccer or basketball, these can help you develop your footwork even further.
+Mobility can be developed by playing tennis regularly, but if you play other sports such as soccer or basketball, these can help you develop your footwork even further.
 Other racket sports, such as racquetball or squash, can also help you better develop your ability to move on the court and you’re your hand-eye coordination.

 Watch Tennis Whenever Possible

 Watching professional tennis can be extremely useful.
 You’ll get to see how the game is played at the highest level and possibly pick up some tips from the best in the game.
-While some of the techniques professional tennis players use are very advanced, there are also aspects of their game which are based on the same fundamentals you are learning.
+While some of the techniques professional tennis players use are very advanced, there are also aspects of their game that are based on the same fundamentals you are learning.
 They have just perfected them.

 Of course, you need to be reasonable with your expectations when watching the pros play on TV or in person.
 While they make the game look easy at times, it is anything but.
 You will not be able to do what they do when starting out, and this has the potential to lead to frustration.

 But, remind yourself that to get to that level, they have had to practice for decades.
 And, only after putting in grueling hours of hard work every day for that period of time were they able to get to the level that they are at.
 If you are willing to put in the hard work over the years, then you too have the potential to become an accomplished player.